Learn cPanel

 Accessing the Zone Editor feature of cPanel

-Now that you know what a DNS Zone is, let's see how to access the feature of cPanel that allows you to fully manage your DNS Zones.
-Before we can do that, however, you will need to login to the cPanel service.
-If you are not sure how to achieve that we have prepared another tutorial on How to access the cPanel service which you can check.
+Now that you know what a DNS Zone is let us see how to access the feature in the cPanel service that allows you to fully manage your DNS Zones.
+Before we can do that, however, you will need to log in to the cPanel service.
+If you are not sure how to achieve that, we have prepared another tutorial on How to access the cPanel service, which you can check.

 Assuming that you have logged into the cPanel service, you will need to either use the search at the top of the page or look for the "Zone Editor" feature.
 If you decided to look for it, please find the "Domains" features section first and within it you should be able to see the "Zone Editor" feature.